Swendude/JS-functions/index.md

 We can think about programming as 'giving instructions', the special thing about programming is that our target for these instructions is a (dumb) machine.
 A different case of 'giving instructions' is found by looking at cooking recipes.

-In recipes the target is (intelligent) human.
+In recipes the target is an (intelligent) human.
 Although a human and a machine require very different instructions there are some similarities between instructions aimed at them.

 Let us take a look at a simple recipe for making a fruit smoothie: